tensorflow/mlir/g3doc/Tutorials/Toy/Ch-3.md

 defined by operations in a greedy, iterative manner.
 To ensure that the canonicalization pass applies our new transform, we set [hasCanonicalizer = 1](../../OpDefinitions.md#hascanonicalizer) and register the pattern with the canonicalization framework.
-The automatically generated C++ code corresponding to each of the DRR patterns can be found under
-$BUILD_DIR/projects/mlir/examples/toy/Ch3/ToyCombine.inc.

 ```c++
 // Register our patterns for rewrite by the Canonicalization framework.